 Allow God to work through you to not only cure your own mom loneliness but also help meet the needs of the people around you.

-This article originally appeared at Christcenteredmama.com.
+This article originally appeared at Christcenteredmama.com, published with permission.